Automatic Kolmogorov complexity, normality and finite state dimension revisited: Using the incompressibility criterion for normality

 We need this bound to be $o(k)$, i.e., we need that

 as $k\to\infty$.
 This can be achieved, for example, if $d=2\log k$.

-In this way we get the following corollary: \begin{corollary} The aligned and non-aligned definitions of normality are equivalent. \end{corollary}
+In this way we get the following corollary~\cite{borel1909,pillai1940,niven-zuckerman1951}: \begin{corollary} The aligned and non-aligned definitions of normality are equivalent. \end{corollary}

 Note also that adding/deleting a finite prefix does not change the compressibility, and, therefore, normality.
-(For the non-aligned version of the normality definition it is obvious anyway, but for the aligned version it is not so easy to see directly.)
+(For the non-aligned version of the normality definition it is obvious anyway, but for the aligned version it is not so easy to see directly, see the discussion of the original Borel's definition of normality above for historical details.)